 You can install CodeTwo Exchange Migration anywhere in your source server domain – even on a workstation.
-If you are migrating from Office 365, install the program on your target Exchange server.
+If you are migrating from Office 365 (Microsoft 365), install the program on your target Exchange server.

-Nowadays, an average migration speed is between 500 MB and 2 GB per hour.
-However, how long the entire migration process will take may depend on various factors.
+An average migration speed is between 500 MB and 2 GB per hour.
+However, the duration of the entire migration process depends on various factors.

-The first thing to note is that our software does not affect the speed of the migration in any way.
-Environment-specific factors that can limit or increase this speed include the quality of your internet connection (in the case of a migration to a different network), your local router throttling, source and target server throttling, performance of the computers involved, etc.
+You also need to consider other environment-specific factors that can limit or increase the migration speed, including the quality of your internet connection (in the case of a migration to a different network), your local router throttling, source and target server throttling, performance of the computers involved, etc. Learn more...

 - How is a direct migration from Exchange 2010 to 2019 possible?

 Exchange Server 2019 does not support coexistence with Exchange Server 2010 (as well as with 2007 and 2003).
 This is Microsoft’s limitation (see this article for more).
 Therefore, only cross-forest migrations from Exchange 2003 to Exchange 2019 are possible.

 Using only the tools provided by Microsoft, to go from Exchange 2010 to Exchange 2019, you would have to perform a double hop migration (i.e. update Exchange to 2013 or 2016, and then migrate to Exchange 2019).
 With CodeTwo Exchange Migration, this is not necessary, as the program can move mailboxes directly between any two Exchange Server editions.
 See this page to find out more.

 - How do I prepare my environment for the migration?

 The requirements vary depending on the server which will be acting as the source in your migration.
 In this user’s manual article you will find links to information about preparing for all available migration scenarios.